-iv.
+v.
 The Company is involved in various lawsuits and claims, derived from the normal course of its operations, which are expected not to have a significant effect on its financial position and future results, and provisions, were recorded in the books associated with these contingencies.

-Derived from the Covid-19 health emergency, the SCJN, the Federal Judicial Branch, Federal Courts and Local Courts, have suspended terms and periods in various periods of 2020 and 2021, thus prolonging the processing and resolutions of the matters where the Company is part of.
+Derived from the COVID-19 health emergency, the SCJN, the Federal Judicial Branch, Federal Courts and Local Courts, suspended terms and periods in various periods of the years 2020 and 2021, causing a delay in the procedures and resolutions of the matters where the Company is a part of.

-30. Segment information
+29. Segment information

-As of 2020, the information used by the CEO, who is the highest authority in making operational decisions, allocation of resources and evaluation of performance, is presented through its business units, Alestra, being the services unit, and Axtel Networks, the infrastructure unit.
-Therefore, derived from the new approach of evaluating the business, the segment information of 2019 has been restructured for comparative purposes.
+The information used by the CEO, who is the highest authority in making operational decisions, allocation of resources and evaluation of performance, is presented through its business units, Alestra, being the services unit, and Axtel Networks, the infrastructure unit.